Scarabaeus1031/NEXAH/NAVIGATOR/ARCHITECTURE.md

 # 🚀 Next Development Targets

-- unify navigation kernel
+- unified navigation kernel
-- define reusable API
-- build reproducible demos
+- reproducible demo pipeline
+- API abstraction
+- statistical validation
-- integrate real-world systems
+- real-world system packaging
-- spectral / mode decomposition

 ---

 # 🧠 Milestone Summary

+Status:

-Status: **Field-based navigation system with control and convergence**
+Field-based navigation system with explicit stability constraints

 ---

 # 🔥 Final Insight

-NEXAH is no longer a system that analyzes dynamics.
+NEXAH is no longer:

+- only a structural system
+- only a navigation system

 It is:

-> **a system that reconstructs, controls, and navigates dynamical fields**
+a system that reconstructs, constrains, and navigates dynamical fields

 ---

-**NEXAH Architecture**
+NEXAH Architecture
 Current system definition and implementation state